 Christopher LaVigne is a partner in the Litigation practice.
 Chris previously served as a federal prosecutor with the U.S. Attorney’s Office for the Southern District of New York from 2005-2013, where he was a member of the Securities and Commodities Fraud Task Force.
 Chris has extensive trial experience, having conducted multi-week, complex trials involving securities fraud, foreign corruption, terrorism, and international narcotics trafficking.
 Chris’ practice focuses on white collar criminal defense, internal investigations, and complex, commercial litigation matters.

-In 2014, Chris was named by Law360 as one of five White Collar Rising Stars, which recognizes “attorneys under 40 whose legal accomplishments belie their age.”
-Chris was named a “Super Lawyer” by New York Super Lawyers in 2016, and Benchmark Litigation recognized him in 2015 and 2016 for his litigation skills.
-In addition, Chris was recently selected as a member of the prestigious Criminal Justice Act Panel for the Southern District of New York where he represents indigent defendants in criminal cases.
+In 2014, Chris was named by Law360 as one of five nationwide White Collar Rising Stars, which recognizes “attorneys under 40 whose legal accomplishments belie their age.”
+Chris was named a “Super Lawyer” by New York Super Lawyers in 2016 and 2017, and Benchmark Litigation recognized him in 2015, 2016, and 2017 for his litigation skills.
+Chris is also a member of the prestigious Criminal Justice Act Panel for the Southern District of New York where he represents indigent defendants in criminal cases.

 As a federal prosecutor and member of the SDNY’s Securities and Commodities Fraud Task Force, Chris investigated and prosecuted a wide array of securities fraud offenses.
 Chris served as lead trial counsel in the insider trading trial of United States v.
 Doug Whitman, in which the founder of the Whitman Capital hedge fund was convicted of all insider trading counts after a multi-week trial.
 Chris also investigated and prosecuted securities fraud cases involving insider trading, investment adviser fraud, hedge fund overvaluation schemes, and broker-dealer markup schemes.